Chicken Paprikash with a Dollop of Sour Cream

 Sour cream

 Sauté the diced onion in the oil until it starts to turn gold; do not let it brown.
-Add the paprika, and cook, stirring, for about 1 minute, allowing the paprika to bloom but making sure it does not burn.
+Add the paprika, and cook, stirring, for about 1 minute, allowing the paprika to “bloom” but making sure it does not burn.

 Turn the heat back on, bring the sauce just to a boil, then lower the heat to a simmer.
 Taste for salt.
-You may not need any because enough salt may have been in the tomato sauce and/or chicken broth.
+You may not need any because enough salt may have been in the tomato sauce and/or broth.

-Slip the chicken pieces into the pan, then strew the strips of green pepper over the top.
+Slip the “naked” chicken pieces into the pan, then strew the strips of green pepper over the top.
 Do not stir them in at this point.
-Put a cover on the pan, slightly askew and simmer, stirring after the first 20 minutes to make sure nothing is sticking to the bottom of the pan.
+Put a cover on the pan, slightly askew, and simmer, stirring after the first 20 minutes to make sure nothing is sticking to the bottom of the pan.
 If you have the heat low enough, nothing will be.

-At the end you want the sauce to be thick enough to coat a spoon, so you should check it again at the 30-minute mark.
+Check it again in about 10 minutes - at the 30-minute mark.
 If it isn't thickening, leave the lid completely off, turn the heat up a little bit, and keep your eye on it.
+(At the end you want the sauce to be thick enough to coat a spoon.)
 If it still isn't the consistency of heavy cream, turn the heat up a little more and continue to reduce it until it is.
-After a total of 45 minutes, skim off any fat that may have accumulated.
+After a total of 45 minutes (not 45 minutes more), skim off any fat that may have accumulated.

 Gizi 1937